 The Chorale has been led by several Musical Directors over the years and more recently has forged links with young conductors who have recently graduated from the Royal Academy of Music, Royal Holloway College or the Royal College of Music.

 Musical Director – Lewis Gaston

-Lewis Gaston works as a conductor and assistant in the UK and abroad.
-His work has been recognised in International Competitions, Masterclasses and he enjoys a schedule of work that combines performance, education and research.
-He has been Guest Conductor for the Brasov Philarmonic (Romania) and the Toscana Classica Orchestra (Italy).
-He has also conducted the Berlin Sinfonietta, Camerata di Fiorentina and the State Opera Rousse (Bulgaria).
-Lewis is Music Director of Kingston Philharmonia, Opera Holloway, Guildford Opera, Genesis Chorale, Bookham Choral Society and acts as Guest Conductor to a number of London orchestras and UK opera companies.
+Lewis Gaston is an international conductor with a busy schedule that combines performance, education and research.
+His work has been recognised in International Competitions and Masterclasses.
+He acts as guest conductor to a number of UK orchestras and, amongst others, has worked abroad with the Brasov Philarmonic (Romania) and the Toscana Classica Orchestra (Italy), the Berlin Sinfonietta, Camerata di Fiorentina and the State Opera Rousse (Bulgaria).
+In addition to Guildford Opera, Lewis is Music Director of Opera Holloway, Kingston Philharmonia, Genesis Chorale and Bookham Choral Society.

-As a lecturer and conductor for Opera Prelude, Lewis has given the UK premiere of Mercadante’s opera Don Chisciotte alle nozze di Gamaccio, lectured on composers, artists and singers, and continues to give series of lectures on various operatic subjects.
+As a lecturer and conductor for Opera Prelude, he gave the UK premiere of Mercadante’s opera Don Chisciotte alle nozze di Gamaccio in 2016, and continues to research rarely performed works.